ECronin1973/computer_infrastructure/README.md

 After cloning, you can either:
 - Run the notebook (problems.ipynb) step by step in Jupyter.
 - Execute the script directly with ./faang.py to fetch data and generate plots automatically.
-- outputs are automatically saved logically into data/ and plots/ folders.
+- outputs are automatically saved into data/ and plots/ folders with UTC‑timestamped filenames.

 ---